-Sector: Software & Services Stage: Growth Location: San Mateo, CA
+Sector: Application Software Stage: Venture + Growth Location: San Mateo, CA

 Since the early 2000s, Battery clearly saw that several trends were transforming the marketing function from being a hard-to-measure-ROI, single channel function into a measurable, targeted, and multi-channel function.

 A new category of marketing automation and sales effectiveness software was emerging to meet the CMOs’ demand for data and measurability.
 The bet: online marketing is nascent and promising enough to drive a major reallocation of dollars.